MichaelCurrin/llm-commit-msg-vs-code/README.md

 This extensions adds a button to the Git extension sidebar - clicking it sends a Git diff to a local LLM (default Ollama) and uses a generated commit message in the box.

+## Note

+This extension is not available in the extensions library.
+You can build and install it locally though.

 ## Benefits

 - Free (does not require ChatGPT account and subscription)